Register a Washington Foreign LLC

 To amend your foreign LLC in Washington you’ll need to fill out and file an Amended Certificate of Formation/Registration form with Washington’s Secretary of State.
 The filing fee to amend your foreign LLC is $30.
 You can file online, by mail, or in person.
 Add $50 for expedited service for mail filings.

-Foreign LLCs are, by default, taxed as “pass-through” entities.
-This means that profits pass through the business to the members (owners).
+Foreign LLCs are, by default, taxed as pass-through entities.
+This means that profits pass from the business to the members (owners).
 The LLC members then report the profits (and losses) as income on their personal tax returns.
 Members will be responsible for paying their own federal and state income taxes.
 A foreign LLC can also elect to be taxed as an S-corp or C-corp.

 For more information on taxes, check out our Washington tax guide.